 I want to ask you to weigh the paper very carefully before reaching any conclusion on it.
-I look forward to discussing it with you tomorrow.
-I hope you will set out your reactions at the next trilateral planned for Monday.
+I look forward to discussing it with you [tomorrow].
+You will be able to set out your reactions to both Governments at the next trilateral planned for Monday.